ausgerechnet/cwb-ccc/README.md

 For improved performance, all hapax legomena in the context are dropped after calculating the context size.
 You can change this behaviour via the `min_freq` parameter.

 By default, the dataframe is annotated with "z\_score", "t\_score", "dice", "log\_likelihood", and "mutual\_information" (parameter `ams`).
 For notation and further information regarding association measures, see [collocations.de](http://www.collocations.de/AM/index.html).
 Availability of association measures depends on their implementation in the [pandas-association-measures](https://pypi.org/project/association-measures/) package.

 The dataframe is sorted by co-occurrence frequency (column "O11"), and only the first 100 most frequently co-occurring collocates are retrieved.
 You can (and should) change this behaviour via the `order` and `cut_off` parameters.

 ### Subcorpora ###

-In cwb-ccc terms, every `dump` is a subcorpus.
+In **cwb-ccc terms**, every `dump` is a subcorpus.
 There are two possibilities to get a dump: either by running a traditional query as outlined [above](#queries-and-dumps); the following query e.g. defines a subcorpus of all sentences that contain the word "SPD":

 ```python
 dump = corpus.query('"SPD" expand to s')
 ```

-Alternatively, you can define subcorpora via meta data stored in s-attributes.
-A subcorpus of all noun phrases (indexed as s-attributes `np`) can e.g. be extracted using
+Alternatively, you can define subcorpora via values stored in s-attributes.
+A subcorpus of all noun phrases (assuming they are indexed as structural attribute `np`) can e.g. be extracted using

 ```python
 dump = corpus.query_s_att("np")